Donna Brice, MFT, Therapist, Clinical Supervisor

 I am a licensed Marriage and Family Therapy clinician and supervisor.
-I received my B.A. in English Literature from the University of St. Joseph and an M.S. in Marriage and Family Therapy from Central Connecticut State University.
+I received my B.A. in English Literature from the University of St. Joseph and my M.S. in Marriage and Family Therapy from Central Connecticut State University.
 I obtained clinical training and experience while working with children, adolescents and families at Granby Youth Service Bureau.
-As a certified Grief Recovery Specialist, she is familiar with experiences of grief and loss and understand how these experiences can affect relationships.
+As a certified Grief Recovery Specialist, I am familiar with experiences of grief and loss and understand how these experiences can affect our relationships.

-As a systemic therapist, she looks at people not only as individuals, but in relationship with others.
-She practices a collaborative therapeutic style, and in addition to cognitive-behavioral approaches, she draws from the models of Narrative Therapy, Structural Family Therapy, and Internal Family Systems therapy.
-She provides a warm, accepting and supportive therapeutic space for clients.
-She works with people of many ages, genders, socioeconomic levels, and cultural backgrounds.
+As a systemic therapist, I am trained to look at people not only as individuals, but in relationship with others.
+I practice a collaborative therapeutic style and draw from the models of Narrative Therapy, Structural Family Therapy, and Internal Family Systems therapy.
+I provide a warm, accepting and supportive therapeutic space for clients.
+I have worked with people of many ages, genders, socioeconomic levels, and cultural backgrounds.
 I find that, despite the wide range of diversity I have encountered, I am able to connect with people through compassion, gentle humor, and shared human experiences.